updateforever/LoRAT_pytracking/README.md

 ## Training
-This repository support the downstream fine-tuning of LoRAT, not the training from the scratch.
+This repository support the downstream fine-tuning of LoRAT, not the training from the scratch(i.e., we do not implement insert and merge methods of `LoRA`).

 Run:
 ```